tomtom-international/commisery-action/docs/cli.md

 ## Compliance Check

-You can use the `check` command to validate your commit messages for compliance with Conventional Commits:
+You can use the `check` command to validate your commit messages for compliance with [Conventional Commits]:

 ```sh
 Usage: commisery check [options] [TARGET...]